UCLALibrary/research-tips/_tutorials/2020-07-15-breaking-down-your-prompt.markdown

             <a href="https://docs.google.com/document/d/1ncqaLXnoCXr9epE6mz_uNLcpFRtBHHAmjiyPeF2VEwE/copy?copyComments=true" target="_blank" class="btn btn-outline-primary btn-block" aria-label="Open the guide in new window">Breaking Down Your Prompt <i class="fas fa-external-link-alt" aria-hidden="true"></i></a>
     </div>
 </div>

+An <a href="https://uclalibrary.github.io/research-tips/handouts/Breaking-Down-Your-Prompt/" target="_blank">accessible PDF version</a> of this tutorial is also available.